ibm-cloud-docs/containers/ts-network/ts-network-strongswan-network-nodes.md

 {: tsCauses}
 If you added a worker node to a worker pool:

-* The worker node was provisioned on a new private subnet that is not exposed over the VPN connection by your existing `localSubnetNAT` or `local.subnet` settings
+* The worker node was provisioned on a new private subnet that is not exposed over the VPN connection by your existing `localSubnetNAT` or `local.subnet` settings.
-* VPN routes cannot be added to the worker node because the worker has taints or labels that are not included in your existing `tolerations` or `nodeSelector` settings
+* VPN routes cannot be added to the worker node because the worker has taints or labels that are not included in your existing `tolerations` or `nodeSelector` settings.
-* The VPN pod is running on the new worker node, but the public IP address of that worker node is not allowed through the on-premises firewall
+* The VPN pod is running on the new worker node, but the public IP address of that worker node is not allowed through the on-premises firewall.

 If you deleted a worker node:

-* That worker node was the only node where a VPN pod was running, due to restrictions on certain taints or labels in your existing `tolerations` or `nodeSelector` settings
+* That worker node was the only node where a VPN pod was running, due to restrictions on certain taints or labels in your existing `tolerations` or `nodeSelector` settings.

 {: tsResolve}
-Update the Helm chart values to reflect the worker node changes:
+Update the Helm chart values to reflect the worker node changes.

 1. Delete the existing Helm chart.